Common checkered whiptail: Behavior

 Like other species of whiptail lizard, the checkered whiptail is diurnal and insectivorous.
 They are wary, energetic, and fast moving, darting for cover if approached.
 They are found in semi-arid, rocky habitats, normally in canyon lands or hilled regions.
 They are parthenogenic, laying up to eight unfertilized eggs in mid summer, which hatch in six to eight weeks.

+Genetics

+The checkered whiptail is a diploid species.
+Like other unisexual vertebrate organisms, this whiptail originated through a hybridization event between two divergent species– in this case, Aspidoscelis gularis (the paternal ancestor) and Aspidoscelis marmoratus (the maternal ancestor).